MacDoland/technical-test-front-end-main/README.md

 * React Data Client (Rest-Hooks) has a peer dependency mismatch an expects a lower version of React and react-dom.
 However lowering version breaks my tests so I did an override in package.json.
 If I had noticed earlier I may have went with a different direction however forcing react 18 does not seem to impact its function.
 (Thankfully!)

 * I couldn't quite get it working but I was attempting to create a generic ListView component that could recieve a RestEndPoint to call for its data.
-That would cut down on the number of components to maintain and test.
+That would dramatically cut down on the number of components to maintain and test.

 * Add animations to wind turbine 3D - like explode out a panel to view inside

+* Find nicer workaround for Leaflet  vs Three canvas collisions - I had to do a hacky solution for now.
+I wouldn't want to have to do something like that in production so would probably swap leaflet maps out with something else if I couldnt find a solution.
+What I think happens is that the THREE canvas initialisation triggers a re-initialisation of the leaflet canvas container and that throws an error.
+So if Leaflet initialises first after the 3D canvas then its fine.